aaronoh/AdvJsCA2-React/README.md

 **API**

 The API used in this project is the JcDecaux DublinBikes API.
 It provides all availability information for the Dublin Bikes Scheme via JSON with one endpoint.
-The API is authnticated with an API key.
+The API is authenticated with an API key.

 **Firebase**

 The application is available [here](https://dbikes-react-1523440340962.firebaseapp.com/) via FireBase or at dbikes.site (Not forwarded properly due to ongoing Namecheap/firebase issue) accessible at dbikes.site but NOT www.dbikes.site.

-The deployment process iis very straigt forward - once you [create an application](https://console.firebase.google.com/) and install the CLI (`npm install -g firebase-tools`).
+The deployment process is very straight forward - once you [create an application](https://console.firebase.google.com/) and install the CLI (`npm install -g firebase-tools`).
 You then login to your account using `firebase login`.
-You then create a production build of your project using `npm build` and prepare it for deployment to firebase using `firebase init`, form there the CLI steps you through teh process before providing you with the [url](https://dbikes-react-1523440340962.firebaseapp.com/) of your application.
+You then create a production build of your project using `npm build` and prepare it for deployment to firebase using `firebase init`, form there the CLI steps you through the process before providing you with the [url](https://dbikes-react-1523440340962.firebaseapp.com/) of your application.

 **React Router**